caukub/copycat/README.md

-# CopyCat
+# copycat
-CopyCat is a pastebin service mainly for Minecraft servers written in Rust and built on top of [mclog](https://github.com/quick-898/mclog).
+copycat is a pastebin service mainly for Minecraft servers written in Rust and built on top of [mclog](https://github.com/caukub/mclog).

-Thanks to the advanced [static and dynamic analyzers](https://github.com/quick-898/copycat/wiki/Analyzer) powered by [Rhai](https://rhai.rs/) embedded scripting language, you can easily get information about a server and give the users solutions on how to solve issues based on it.
+Thanks to the advanced [static and dynamic analyzers](https://github.com/caukub/copycat/wiki/Analyzer) powered by [Rhai](https://rhai.rs/) embedded scripting language, you can easily get information about a server and give the users solutions on how to solve issues based on it.

 ## Motivation
 After reading hundreds of Minecraft logs, I've seen *a lot* of repetition that I wanted to automate.
 Unfortunately, all alternatives that I found didn't fit our needs, mainly because of the lack of flexibility in detecting errors and solutions for them.

-That's why CopyCat has a [dynamic analyzer](https://github.com/quick-898/copycat/wiki/Analyzer#Dynamic) which allows you to write custom detection scripts based on many factors like the server info, plugin info, or the log content itself.
+That's why copycat has a [dynamic analyzer](https://github.com/caukub/copycat/wiki/Analyzer#Dynamic) which allows you to write custom detection scripts based on many factors like the server info, plugin info, or the log content itself.

 ## Features
 ### Static analyzer